input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

-4. Otherwise, responder assembles a diff manifest (see Diff Manifest) encoded with deterministic CBOR, stores it in IPFS without pinning, and replies on `.dif` with the manifest CID and an intended availability `ttl` (default 3600 seconds).
+4. Otherwise, responder assembles a diff manifest (see Diff Manifest) encoded with deterministic CBOR, stores it in IPFS without pinning, and replies on `.dif` with the manifest CID and an intended availability `ttl`.
 5. Requester fetches the manifest,
    1. pins and inserts any CIDs it does not already have, and
    2. updates its SMT.